 All eligible applications will be reviewed using a two-stage process: (1) Peer review and (2) programmatic review.
 In the first stage, applications will be evaluated by an independent review panel using the criteria listed below.
 In the second stage, applications judged to be meritorious by review panels will be evaluated by the Prevention Review Council and recommended for funding based on comparisons with applications from all of the merit review panels and programmatic priorities.
-Programmatic considerations may include but not be limited to geographic distribution, cancer type, population served, and type of program or service.
-Each stage of application review is conducted completely confidentially, and all panel members are required to sign nondisclosure statements regarding the contents of the applications.
+Programmatic considerations may include, but not be limited to, geographic distribution, cancer type, population served, and type of program or service.
+The order of scores may be disregarded in favor of programmatic considerations.
+Each stage of application review is conducted confidentially, and all panel members are required to sign nondisclosure statements regarding the contents of the applications.
 All panel members will be non-Texas residents and will operate under strict conflict of interest prohibitions.
 Under no circumstances should institutional personnel and/or individual applicants initiate contact with any member involved in the peer review process (with the exception of staff of the CPRIT Prevention Review Office) regarding the status or substance of the application.
 Violations of this prohibition will result in the administrative withdrawal of the application.